bodiddlie/bodiddlie.github.io/_drafts/thinking-critically-about-redux.md

 ---
 When someone new to React asks online how to handle state or passing of props in their application, the answer often includes learning and including Redux.
-While I think that Redux is a fantastic library and I personally love using it, I wanted to write this post to illustrate why it isn't always necessary or even a good idea.
+While I think that Redux is a fantastic library and personally love using it, I wanted to write this post to illustrate why it isn't always necessary or even a good idea.

 ### Hammer Time.....Stop